poodlez/doom/README.md

 ## Local iteration (optional)

-The server expects a framebuffer device that Chocolate Doom can draw into.
-On desktop Linux you can point it at `/dev/fb0`, or use `kmscube`/`fbdev`-backed virtual framebuffers.
+The server expects access to an X11 display where Chocolate Doom renders.
+Run under Xvfb (as the deployment script does) or point `DOOM_DISPLAY` at a local X server.
 For macOS/WSL users, lean on a VM or remote droplet until we land a pure-software renderer in-tree.

 ## Roadmap